 Compliance with the law is not just the duty of every business but is also in every company's own interest in order to reduce risks.
-Viscom AG sees it as its responsibility to adhere to all laws and internal regulations - voluntary obligations as well as ethical principles also form an integral part of its corporate culture.
+Viscom sees it as its responsibility to adhere to all laws and internal regulations - voluntary obligations as well as ethical principles also form an integral part of its corporate culture.

-In order to actively comply with local and international guidelines and regulations, the Executive Board prepared, approved and introduced compliance guidelines for its employees in 2011 that go beyond the statutory obligations applicable to all board members and employees of Viscom Group.
+In order to actively comply with local and international guidelines and regulations, the Executive Board prepared, approved and introduced compliance guidelines and a relevant annex for its employees that go beyond the statutory obligations applicable to all board members and employees of Viscom Group.
 This "Corporate Compliance Policy" stipulates how to deal with business partners and government institutions, how to maintain secrecy, independence and objectivity and how to act in cases of conflict of interest.
 These principles include the avoidance of corruption and cartel agreements, compliance with data security guidelines, equal opportunity and adherence to product safety and occupational health regulations.

 They are available to Group employees on the Intranet, where they can be accessed at all times in German and English.
-A whistleblower system allows employees to report certain serious infringements of the law.
-This allows Compliance Officers and where applicable the Executive Board to work towards containing damage and preventing further damage.
-In the 2012 financial year there were no reports of contraventions or infringements of the law.
+A whistle-blower system allows employees to report certain serious legal infringements to Viscom AG.
+This allows the Compliance Officer and where applicable the Executive Board to work towards containing damage and preventing further damage.